raghavg97/raghavg97.github.io/_pages/about.md

 * Additive Manufacturing

 Hello, this is Raghav.
 I am currently PhD candidate working on machine learning and optimization techniques for applications in Additive Manufacturing.
+I am expected to graduate in 2024 and I am looking for a career in academia.